gauravkeshre/ImageDiffToolMacOS/README.md

 2. Save it as `screenshot.png` in the project root directory
 3. The README already references the image with: `![Image Diff Tool Screenshot](screenshot.png)`
 4. Or run `./screenshot-guide.sh` for detailed instructions

+> **Note**: A screenshot has been provided showing the app's clean interface with dual drop zones and comparison mode controls.
+Please add the screenshot.png file to display it in the README.

 ## License